warehouse-pg/whpg-docs/docs/docs/7x/install_guide/install_whpg.md

 You must install WarehousePG on each host machine of the WarehousePG cluster.

-VMware distributes the WarehousePG software as a downloadable package that you install on each host system with the operating system's package management system.
+WarehousePG software aiss a downloadable package that you install on each host system with the operating system's package management system.

-Open source WarehousePG releases are available as RPM installers for RHEL/Oracle/Rocky Linux.
-See [Open Source WarehousePG by VMware](https://network.pivotal.io/products/greenplum-database) to download pre-built binaries in RPM format.
+Open source WarehousePG releases are available as RPM installers for RHEL Linux.

 ### <a id="topic_download"></a>Downloading the WarehousePG Server Software (WarehousePG)